Jami-Kate/BookGood/README.md

 # BookGood
-By: Jami Biddle | Edward Delmonico
+By: Jami Biddle | Edward Delmonico | Sonja Tapio

 What if book... was good